Juthael/tree-finder/README.md

 # tree-finder
-Generates every maximal rooted in-tree out of the Hasse diagram of an upper semi-lattice.
+Generates every maximal in-tree out of the Hasse diagram of an upper semi-lattice.